 Take public transport

 As you might already know, public transport is not really developed in Iceland, mainly because of the inhabitancy rate we talked before.
 Therefore, renting your own transport is the best options.
-You can chose between rent a car and book accommodations or rent a camper or motorhome, and bring the home with you!
+You can chose between renting a car and book accommodations or rent a camper or motorhome, and bring the home with you!
 In both cases, you might need to catch the bus from the capital to the airport or the other way round.

 If you need to wait for the bus at night time, it’s always a good option to ask your accommodation if you can stay there at the dining room for example, until you need to leave.
 That way, you don’t have to be waiting on your own at the bus station.
 Cafeterias are also a nice and safe place where to wait and if they have WiFi.
 The waiting can be productive as well!

 If needed, in case you feel you need to do so, lie about your trip: say you are traveling with someone else, you are married or just waiting for some friends.
 No one needs to know you are on a solo travel.
 If planning to meet someone always let a third person know where you will be and when you will return.
-In case you are not sure who to tell what your plans are, use this amazing website you can let them know where are you going and if something happen, they will know where to find you.
+In case you are not sure who to tell what your plans are, use this amazing website called SafeTravel.is where you can let them know where are you going and if something happen, they will know where to find you.

 Solo Travel Tips for Females – Traveling Alone in Iceland